Indictments? Final report? White House braces for Mueller

 The president hasn’t been charged with any wrongdoing, but federal prosecutors have said that a grand jury investigation is ongoing and it targets unspecified “others.”
 Court papers show Trump’s conduct and that of top executives at the Trump Organization, some of whom have received immunity, have been scrutinized.

-Overseeing it all is Whitaker, a former college football player and United States attorney from Iowa who was brought into the Justice Department last year to serve as Sessions’ chief of staff.
+Overseeing it all is Whitaker, a former college football player and U.S. attorney from Iowa who was brought into the Justice Department last year to serve as Sessions’ chief of staff.
 In the months before, Whitaker was a familiar presence on CNN, where he questioned Mueller’s scope and reach.

 In one appearance, he defended a June 2016 Trump Tower meeting between Trump Jr. and a Kremlin-connected Russian lawyer, saying, “You would always take that meeting.”

-He also once tweeted a prosecutor’s opinion piece that described the Mueller team as a “lynch mob,” and wrote his own op-ed saying Mueller would be outside his authority if he investigated Trump’s family finances.
+He also once tweeted an ex-prosecutor’s opinion piece that described the Mueller team as a “lynch mob,” and wrote his own op-ed saying Mueller would be outside his authority if he investigated Trump’s family finances.

-Sessions had done, according to two Republicans close to the White House not authorized to speak publicly about private conversations.

-Despite demands from Democrats and ethics watchdogs that he recuse because of his past comments, Whitaker showed no signs Thursday that he intended to do so.
+Despite demands from Democrats that he recuse because of his past comments, Whitaker showed no signs Thursday that he intended to do so.
 And not everyone is convinced he needs to.

 “Based on my experience with Matt,” said John Richter, a former U.S. Attorney in Oklahoma and high-ranking Bush administration Justice Department official, “I think he will act consistently with the best traditions of the department and call things as he sees them.